 Given the UK’s position as a global financial hub and its large expat community, an option exists to meet every need.
 But with more than 300 banks across the UK, it’s clear that choosing the right bank which fits your needs might not be the easiest thing to do – And that’s why we are here to help you.

-First things first, consider your banking needs.
+First thing to consider is your banking needs.
 Factors that come into play include:

 - Length of stay: Many of the top banks in UK offer international current accounts that you can open and operate from overseas.
 Alternatively, you may wish to look at the offshore accounts if you expect to be out-of-country frequently, as these may provide favourable tax benefits.